 \subsection{Objective}

-In this paper, we focus on the recovery of the {\it exact support} of any $K$-sparse $N$-length signal.
-This so-called {\it support recovery} problem arises in an array of applications such as model selection \cite{candes2009near}, group testing \cite{du1993combinatorial}, sparse approximation \cite{fuchs2005recovery} and subset selection in regression problems \cite{greenshtein2006best}.
-Given $\widehat{\mathbf{x}}$ generated by some recovery method, there are various criteria for evaluating the recovery performance.
-A typical metric for {\it support recovery} is the probability $\Pf$ of failing to recover the {\it exact support} of the signal, defined as
+We mainly focus on the recovery of the {\it exact support} of any $K$-sparse $N$-length signal and its sparse coefficients.
+This so-called {\it support recovery} problem arises in an array of applications such as model selection \cite{candes2009near}, sparse approximation \cite{fuchs2005recovery} and subset selection in regression problems \cite{greenshtein2006best}.
+Given $\widehat{\mathbf{x}}$ generated by some recovery method, a typical metric for {\it support recovery} is the error probability $\Pf$ of failing to recover the {\it exact support} of the signal: